Starkey Trunk Release Button Kit V6/GT/GT500 2005-2009

-Starkey Trunk Release Button Kit for 2005-2009 V6, GT, and GT500 Mustangs.Ford never installed a trunk release button from the factory so this is a helpful addition to your Mustang.
-This button kit mounts discreetly inside the center console for easy access.
+The 2005-2009 V6, GT and GT500 Mustangs didn't come with a factory trunk release button so this Trunk Release Button Kit from Starkey is a very helpful addition to your S197.
+The button kit mounts discreetly inside the center console for easy access.

 Starkey Products has this nice solution.
 It its all 2005 to 2009 Mustangs, installs easily, doesn't require any drilling.
 Starkey includes detailed instructions.
 The button assembly itself, which is going to mount in your center console, wire taps and even includes zip ties.